Maxwell Lord: Infinite Crisis

 Lord kills Ted Kord in DC Countdown #1 (May 2005); art by Phil Jimenez.

 Countdown to Infinite Crisis reveals that Lord is no longer a cyborg, and is a criminal mastermind who spent years running the JLI while gathering sensitive information about the world's superheroes, whom he considered a threat to the planet.
 Simultaneously, he sabotaged JLI efforts to render the superhero team as ineffectual as possible.
 At the end of the prologue special issue, he shoots and kills Ted Kord.

 Alexander Luthor Jr., the son of Lex Luthor from an alternate Earth, gives Lord control of Brother Eye, a satellite system Batman created to monitor superhumans worldwide.
-Lord uses Brother Eye to create an army of OMACs in a bid to kill all superhumans before Wonder Woman kills him by snapping his neck.
+Lord uses his powers to influence Superman's mind, causing him to brutally beat Batman in the belief that he is Brainiac.
+Lord subsequently sends Superman to attack Wonder Woman after making him believe that she is his old enemy Doomsday.
+Lord justifies the resulting destruction as proof of his argument about the dangers of superhumans, pointing out the devastation that Wonder Woman and Superman could cause if they fought in a crowded area, and arguing that the fact that Superman can be brought under another's control is evidence that superhumans cannot be relied upon.
+In the midst of her battle with Superman, Diana realizes that even if she defeats him, he would still remain under Lord's control.
+She creates a diversion lasting long enough for her to race back to Lord's location and asks that he release Superman.
+Lord, bound by her lasso of truth, complies but states that he'll use Superman again to kill people.
+When she demands to know how to free Superman from Lord's control, Lord replies "Kill me."
+Wonder Woman then snaps his neck.

 Wonder Woman seemingly kills Lord in Infinite Crisis #1 (Dec, 2005); art by Phil Jimenez.

 At the "Crisis Counseling" panel at Wizard World Chicago, Dan DiDio explained DC's reasoning in using Lord's character in Infinite Crisis.
 After going through several possible characters who could be the "new leader for the offshoot of Checkmate", Maxwell Lord was suggested.
 Many of the editors thought that the idea made sense, as Lord had been shown to have a mean streak and to have killed previously.
 The idea was dropped due to the continuity errors, such as him being a cyborg, but they went back to it later after deciding none of the other possible characters were suitable.
 DiDio explained: "We thought about that aspect of the story [where Maxwell was turned into a cyborg] some more.
 And then asked, 'Did anyone read it?'
 No. 'Did anyone like the idea?'
 No. So we moved ahead with Max as being a human, and having been a human, and not letting that small part of the past stand in the way of this story.
 We wanted what was best for Countdown [to Infinite Crisis], and for us, that meant that Max had to be a human".

-In Blackest Night and Brightest Day, Maxwell Lord is resurrected as a Black Lantern and later fully resurrected by the Life Entity.
-In The New 52 continuity reboot, Lord is depicted as the leader of Project Cadmus.